squatted-online/squatted-online.github.io/README.md

 <b>Embassy 🎪 for [the wrong digital art biennale 2020](http://thewrong.org)

-<b>reflecting on the possibilities of squatting digital spaces
+reflecting on the possibilities of squatting digital spaces</b>

 ## Abstract